Skip to Main Content

 Just on the other side of Hirafu, Hanazono Ski Resort is home to some of the gentlest terrain in the area, as well as terrain parks and plenty of groomed trails, making it perfect for beginners.

-Additionally, the Niseko area offers even more skiing than just the main four resorts.
-We definitely recommend taking a day trip to nearby Rusutsu.
+Outside of the main resorts, we definitely recommend taking a day trip to the nearby Rusutsu ski resort in Hokkaido.
 This slightly more subdued ski area on the far side of Mount Yotei offers beautiful pitches of tree skiing and far less crowds to share the powder with.
-The skiing and riding at Rusutsu is world-class in its own right, offering playful, mellow terrain that’s perfect for a wide variety of styles.
+The skiing and riding at the Rusutsu Resort is world-class in its own right, offering playful, mellow terrain that’s perfect for a wide variety of styles.
 Add in the change of pace from the hustle bustle of Niseko, and we’d consider at least a day here an almost necessary addition to any Niseko experience.

 Niseko Japan Backcountry Ski Tour